lellasone/printrbot-bed-visualizer/README.md

 printers provided you tweak the settings a bit.

 If requested this script will apply the printer's G29 compensation, allowing you to see how effective the automatic bed leveling is.
+The script is compatable with both the stock printerbot firmware and modern_marlin firmware.

 Also included is a simple fixture for mounting a dial indicator to the capacitive sensor.
 However, I found the onboard capacitive sensor to be